Osspial/rfcs/text/0000-lang-level-licenses.md

     glutin: rlib
 ```

-`workspace_crate_a` and `workspace_crate_b` have different dependency tree, and as such have different license requirements.
+`workspace_crate_a` and `workspace_crate_b` have different dependency trees, and as such have different license requirements.
 If the license data were baked into the `licenses_markdown` build artifacts, Cargo would have to recompile the crate whenever it got linked to a different top-level crate.
-Deferring `licenses` resolution to the higher-level crates allows Cargo to re-use the build artifacts from the lower-level crates.
+Deferring `licenses` resolution to the higher-level crates allows Cargo to re-use the build artifacts from the lower-level crates when building with different parents.
 Now, let's say we add an additional crate that linked to `workspace_crate_a`, `workspace_crate_b`, and `licenses_markdown`:

 ```
 workspace_executable: bin